securitytxt/security-txt/README.md

 The Internet draft for security.txt can be found here: https://tools.ietf.org/html/draft-foudil-securitytxt-03.

+# Mailing list

+There is a mailing list for the security.txt project: https://www.freelists.org/list/securitytxt.

 # Building the Draft

 To build the text and HTML drafts, use the following make command.